Laboratoria/curriculum/01-intro/01-introduction/03-your-first-website.md

 ## Añádele interacción a tu web

-¡Ahora te toca a tí!
+¡Ahora te toca a to!
 Continúa con Michelle siguiendo los pasos para agregarle interacción a tu página web:

 Los pasos a seguir son: